 I’d like to say two last things.
 One, the term Holistic Veganism is not too important to me.
-People adopting and improving upon the thinking is the goal.
+People adopting and improving upon the ideas is the goal.
 My name being attached to it is also not important.
 Just be kind, inside and out, and we all win.

-Second, and finally, thank you to everyone that has helped me reach this point in my life.
+And finally, thank you to everyone that has helped me reach this point in my life.
 You’re all fantastic!